trygvrad/colorstamps/README.md

 ![](/images/mpl_colormaps.png?raw=true)

 ### User-provided colormaps
-Custom colormaps may be integrated by providing a numpy array of shape (l,l,3) detailing a 2d colormap instead of a name when calling  colorstamps.apply_sail()
+Custom colormaps may be integrated by providing a numpy array of shape (l,l,3) detailing a 2d colormap instead of a name when calling  colorstamps.apply_stamp()
 ```
 my_cmap = np.zeros((256,256,3))
 my_cmap[:,:,0] = np.linspace(0,1,256)[:,np.newaxis]